Transferring your legacy

 3. It’s time-consuming.

-Trustee Negligence: Understanding the potential consequences of neglect or inexperience
+Understanding the potential consequences of neglect or inexperience

 It’s important to know that, no matter which direction you take, all successor trustees are held to a fiduciary standard.
-That means they are required by law to be the caretaker of your rights and assets and/or provide for their well-being as outlined in the trust.
+That means they are required by law to be the caretaker of your rights and assets and/or provide for your well-being as outlined in the trust.
 As such, the successor trustee must carry out responsibilities to you, the grantor, and your beneficiaries with the highest degree of care, honesty and loyalty.
 Whether a personal or corporate trustee, if they fail in this regard, they can be held legally liable.

 The “bickering sibling” co-trustees